marianpena/ACUSDEEP/_pages/about.md

   - /about.html
 ---

+ACUSDEEP is now part of the multicentre group 'Biodiversity and Ecology of Marine Ecosystems group (BEME)'.
+See more at the [website.](https://bemegroup.github.io/BEME/)

+/images/centro-oceanografico-baleares-definicion-grupo-investigacion-acusdeep.jpg

 <img src="/images/centro-oceanografico-baleares-definicion-grupo-investigacion-acusdeep.jpg" alt="drawing" style="display:block; margin-left: auto; margin-right: auto;"  width="600"/>
 # Fish and plankton acoustics @ IEO Baleares